HJBerwick/HJBerwick.github.io/_posts/2024-05-16-predicting-customer-loyalty.md

 # Random Forest <a name="rf-title"></a>

-We will again utlise the scikit-learn library within Python to model our data using a Random Forest.
+We will again utilise the scikit-learn library within Python to model our data using a Random Forest.
 We will also maintain the 4 key code sections below:

 * Data Import
 * Data Preprocessing